Walheimat/wal-emacs/README.md

 7.  theme

-    Just pick a theme.
-At the moment it is some kaolin variant.
+    Be sure to check out [Peach Melpa](https://peach-melpa.org/) to find a theme you like.

-        (load-theme 'doom-material t)
+        (load-theme 'doom-city-lights t)

 8.  font size